osobolev/jdby/README.md

 ## Customization

-- `DefaultDaoContext.setColumnNaming` customizes the automatic record-to-column name mapping strategy (e.g., changing from `camelCase` to `snake_case`).
+- `DaoContext.builder().setColumnNaming()` customizes the automatic record-to-column name mapping strategy (e.g., changing from `camelCase` to `snake_case`).
-- `DefaultDaoContext.registerColumn` customizes the mapping for an individual column, which applies to both single-column queries and columns within a record.
+- `DaoContext.builder().registerColumn()` customizes the mapping for an individual column, which applies to both single-column queries and columns within a record.
-- `DefaultDaoContext.registerRow` customizes manual record-to-column mapping.
+- `DaoContext.builder().registerRow()` customizes manual row mapping (your only way to use non-record classes as row types).
-- `DefaultDaoContext.registerParameter` customizes how a specific Java type is passed as a parameter into an SQL query.
+- `DaoContext.builder().registerParameter()` customizes how a specific Java type is passed as a parameter into an SQL query.